kankeinai/Umag-Efficient-Cost-Estimation/README.md

 Detailed information about the case can be read here: https://github.com/khangroupkz/HackNU

+## Expected performance

+> We expect average performance to behaviour as θ(n+m), where n is number of supplies and m is number of sales for a given period.

 ## Repository structure

 * server.py – Contains Flask web application along with our algorith for efficient cost estimation